James4Ever0/notes/intrisic sshd configuration errors.md

 ---

 `n2n` can be in handy if you do not have too many ports on internet and still want to access all ports in between your local machines.

+---

+if connection is unstable, use `-o ServerAliveInterval=60 -o ServerAliveCountMax=3` to extend the timeout period.